More Like This

 The wreckage of the ship Staphonos is called the Cable wreck because of the construction materials scattered all around its crash site, including the Cables that the vessel was carrying when it sank.

-This Abu Tair Reef wreck makes for an excellent diving trip and an underwater scavenger hunt.
+This Abu Tair Reef wreck is an excellent diving trip and an underwater scavenger hunt.

-Divers of all levels of expertise can explore the underwater cables, steel beams, chain link fence, and sheets of asbestos lying at a depth of 24 meters.
+Divers of all levels of expertise can explore underwater cables, steel beams, chain-link fences, and sheets of asbestos at a depth of 24 meters.

-The wreckage is considered an easy dive with big rewards, and divers that swim around the bow will certainly get to meet the resident guitarfish.
+The wreckage is considered an easy dive with big rewards, and divers who swim around the bow will certainly meet the resident guitarfish.

-The guitarfish is unusual and also known as a guitar shark because of its elongated body, resembling a manta ray and shark rolled into one.
+The guitarfish is unusual and is also known as a guitar shark because of its elongated body, which resembles a manta ray and shark rolled into one.

 Cable Wreck also ensures encounters with large schools of goatfish, snappers, and the occasional whitetip reef shark.